anki-raj/objectDetection_SSD/README.md

 conda env create -f computer_vision.yml

-The following is a link to be downloaded and added to the working directory: https://onedrive.live.com/?authkey=%21ADRvNHJ82fnwP%5FM&cid=01D351F802F27D8E&id=1D351F802F27D8E%21141&parId=1D351F802F27D8E%21140&action=locate
+The following is a link to the weights which has to be downloaded and added to the working directory: https://onedrive.live.com/?authkey=%21ADRvNHJ82fnwP%5FM&cid=01D351F802F27D8E&id=1D351F802F27D8E%21141&parId=1D351F802F27D8E%21140&action=locate

 python object_detection.py